kabirt7/postcode-api/README.md

 * Return either the suburbs associated with a postcode or vice versa through their respective tabs

 ## Known issues / Future Goals
+* need to use an env to encrypt the password information
 * the Rest API URL nomenclature is incorrect for what it is.
 Needs to be
 ```
 GET /postcode?suburb=(name}